Event success is measured by the number of conversations it facilitated. Learn how well your event did in this regard.

 - Total Engagement = Chat messages (all messages exchanged) + Meeting requests (all meeting statuses.)

-- Total Attendees with meetings = Users with meetings.
+- Total Attendees with meetings = Attendees with meetings

 📋 Quick pointers:

 Having a higher number of participants with meetings than participants without meetings tells that there was a great communications plan from your side, which encouraged attendees to join Brella and make meaningful connections.
 Congrats! 🚀

 The pre-engagement rate should be higher than during the event rate.
 Why?
 Because that means your attendees planned their meetings before the event and did not struggle last minute to book those relevant meetings.
 During the event, participants should focus more on the content and engaging in the live chat.